Fevermap/fevermap/CONTRIBUTING.md

 7. Once done, save changes to version control and commit with `git commit -a`.
 In the text editor that opens, write a git commit message.
 An example could be "Fix typo in Finnish translation".
 Exit the text editor and the commit is made.
 You can inspect your commit with `git show` and `git log`.
 Graphical tools like `git citool` makes commit writing much easier, and `gitk --all` makes history browsing much easier, but those tools are not installed in the standard git installation.
 8. Push the new branch with a new commit you made to your own Gitlab account so the change is made public.
 Pushing is don with `git push`.
 If it is a completely new branch, you need to set the upstream on the first push, e.g. `git push --set-upstream origin typofix/finnish-translation`, but after that it's just `git push` all the time for that branch.
 9. Open the [Fevermap Merge Request page](https://gitlab.com/fevermap/fevermap/-/merge_requests) and click "New merge request", update the description if it wasn't automatically correct, and hit "Save" to file the merge request.
 Then your code is on the way into into Fevermap officially!
 10. After filing a Merge Request just wait patiently for review.
 It can take a couple of hours or days.
-From the review you will either get come comments or your change will be accepted as-is.
+From the review you will either get some comments or your change will be accepted as-is.
 11. Enjoy the results!

 ### Rebasing a merge request